Absintu/Tazos_game/README.md

 ### npm install -g truffle
 ### truffle compile
-Install ganache from their website: https://www.trufflesuite.com/ganache and start the client
+Install ganache from their website: https://www.trufflesuite.com/ganache and start the client make a .secret file wich contains your 12 word mnemonic and paste it on the project root folder
 ### truffle migrate

 If you want to test the contracts just run: